opendevstack/opendevstack.github.io/doc/development-guide.md

 Say you have encountered a bug, or want to develop a new feature.
 The first step is to implement the changes, and then try them out in your OpenDevStack instance.
-Those changes can then be contributed back (as described in the next section), or, if they are specific to your organisation, live on only in your instance.
+Those changes can then be contributed back (as described in the next section) unless they are specific to your organisation.

 To start, clone the repository where you want to make changes from your BitBucket instance.
 The resulting repository will have its remote `origin` set